 Founded in 1970, Equitable Bank is Canada’s seventh-largest bank, with over $100 billion in assets.
 The bank offers nationwide residential lending, savings products, and commercial financing services.

-Equitable Bank is one of Canada’s only two federally regulated banks offering reverse mortgages.
-It first entered the market in 2018 with the launch of its Path Home Plan product, which later evolved into the Flex Reverse Mortgage solutions offered today.
+Equitable Bank is Canada’s only two federally regulated bank offering reverse mortgages.
+It first entered the market in 2018 with its Path Home Plan product launch, which later evolved into the Flex Reverse Mortgage solutions offered today.

 As a relatively new player in reverse mortgages, Equitable Bank has quickly grown its market share.
 The bank touts its flexible features and pricing, which aim to deliver value and choice to Canadian homeowners.

-Equitable Bank promotes its reverse mortgage products as a source of tax-free funds to take out home equity without selling your property or making ongoing payments.
+Equitable Bank promotes its reverse mortgage products as a source of tax-free funds to access home equity without selling your property or making ongoing payments.

 Let’s look deeper at the specific reverse mortgage products Equitable Bank offers for Canadians.